cul-it/exhibits-library-cornell-edu/docs/index.md

 In addition, you can add custom, exhibit-specific fields in this section.

+#### Metadata fields for display

+Metadata fields can be configured to display on List, Gallery, Masonry and Slideshow layouts.
+Please note that for the Masonry view, even though you can select multiple fields for display, only the Title will actually display due to the minimalist style of masonry layout.

 ### Search

 In the Search section, you can enable the display of a site-wide search box, as well as define what fields are searchable.